rchau0623/Stwickers/README.md

 #### User Interface Specifications
 For this online storefront, we'll be creating the equivalent of a Single Page Application, but with Gatsby.
 Luckily, GatsbyJS makes this pretty easy and doesn't force you to set up `react-router`.
 You'll be using modules like `gatsby-link`  to navigate between pages.

-Your GatsbyJS site will have 4 mandatory pages:
-- `Home`: Where the user can see all the product offerings.
-- `Cart`: Where the user can see the items they've put into their cart.
-- `Checkout`: Where the user submits a form with (fake) payment information and hits an endpoint on your server.
 <img src="https://s3.us-east-2.amazonaws.com/klyxxpublicassets/CheckoutWindow.png"></img>

+Above, you can see the (very basic) outline for your interface.
+Your GatsbyJS site will have 3 necessary pages:
+- `Home`:
+	-  The main functionality is just so the user can see all the product offerings.
+	- On start up, you'll send a `GET` request to your server to display all the items.
+	- Each item of inventory should display a price, (optionally) an image, and have a button that adds the item to the users cart.

+- `Cart`:
+	- The main functionality just displays the items the user has already put in their cart.
+	- Each cart item should have the functionality to remove itself from the users cart, or increase / decrease the quantity of itself.
+	- The cart page should display the total price at the bottom, and have a button prompting the user to checkout.

+- `Checkout`:
+	- This page should just be a form, with the total price at the top, that mimics the behavior of an actual checkout.
+	- The form should take dummy payment information, and send a `POST` request to your server to submit the data.
+	- You should handle the response from the server on this same page, flashing a thank you notification if your server returns a `200`, or an error notification if there was some issue.

 ### Server
+After reading the Client Website spec, you probably have some idea of what kinds of endpoints you'll need to have.

+At the minimum, your ExpressJS server should have:
+- A `/checkout` route that can handle a `POST` request and works with the fake data that the client submits, it should return a summary of the order passed to it.
+- A `/inventory` route that can handle a `GET` request to return all the inventory.

+The data for all the inventory can be global `JSON` objects and **do not** have to persist.

 ## Expectations
 When evaluating take home assignments, we take into consideration the following.